Linwei-Chen/LIS/README.md

 # IJCV2023 Instance Segmentation in the Dark

+The implementation  of our IJCV2023 paper "Instance Segmentation in the Dark".

+Interested readers are also referred to an insightful [Note](https://zhuanlan.zhihu.com/) about this work in Zhihu.

 **Abstract**

 Existing instance segmentation methods are primarily designed for high-visibility inputs, and their performance degrades drastically in extremely low-light environments.